-Maryland courts have consistently found that any non-compete agreement must be narrowly tailored as to geographical area, and extend no further than is “reasonably necessary for the protection of the business of the employer and do not impose undue hardship on the employee or disregard the interests of the public.”
+Maryland courts have consistently found that any non-compete agreement must be narrowly tailored to a geographical area and extend no further than is “reasonably necessary for the protection of the business of the employer and do not impose an undue hardship on the employee or disregard the interests of the public.”

 Maryland Non-Compete Agreement Sample